ayahamza1/MENABITs/readme.md

 * Egypt – Republic of Korea (1996)
 * Egypt – Sri Lanka BIT (1996)
 * Egypt – Netherlands BIT (1996)
-*Note: Rights for this text are reserved by the Tractatenblad: the Netherlands' official journal of treaties.*
+  * Note: Rights for this text are reserved by the *Tractatenblad*: the Netherlands' official journal of treaties.
 * Egypt – Poland BIT (1995)
 * Egypt – Hungary BIT (1995)
 * Egypt – Turkmenistan BIT (1995)